Underdog: The Other Other Brontë – National Theatre- Review

 Underdog is primarily about three sisters, and 19th century attitudes to women, but there is an undertow that questions how what we know or think we know about artists influences our appreciation of their art.
 However, apart from the boisterous relationship of the sisters, everything else is touched on lightly, and the main emphasis is on fun.
 Which it is.

-Underdog can be seen at the National Theatre’s Dorfman studio until 25 May 2024.
+Underdog can be seen at the National Theatre’s Dorfman studio until 25 May 2024 and then at Northern Stage in Newcastle Upon Tyne (7 to 22 June).

 Paul was given a review ticket by the theatre